 Meet the 2019 Board of Directors

-Adam is an energy pricing analyst at Dynegy with numerous years as a strategy and analytics professional.
-He has experience within many verticals including public finance, commodity and energy trading, data products, aviation, and retail electric power.
+Adam is an experienced commercial strategy and analytics professional, currently a marine pricing consultant at Shell, spanning multiple verticals including public finance, commodity and energy trading, data products, aviation, and retail electric power.
 He predominately focuses on market pricing strategy, data and software product development, analytics reporting, and commercial data visualizations.
 He has previously served educational non-profit organizations both as a director and a consultant.
-He holds a bachelor’s degree with concentrations in Economics, Government, and Business Administration from The University of Texas at Austin
+He holds a bachelor’s degree with concentrations in Economics, Government, and Business Administration from The University of Texas at Austin.

 Corporate Relations Director